Fa-had/oldage-caregiver-system/README.md

 - Secure session management
 - Role-based access control on all routes

-## License

-This project is private and proprietary.
-Unauthorized copying or distribution is prohibited.

 ## Support

 For issues, questions, or suggestions, please contact the development team or open an issue in the project repository.